Overview

 There have been some questions about the safety of inversions during pregnancy.
 An inversion is any pose where your head is lower than your heart.
 This can range from a downward-facing dog to a handstand, with many poses in between.
 Inversion poses require your heart to work harder to deliver blood against gravity to the part of your body above your heart.
 From a liability standpoint, it will always be safer to advise against something during pregnancy, especially when there are unknowns or a lack of evidence.

 Unfortunately, I could not locate any research on inversions during pregnancy.
-Like any yoga practice, you need to consider your experience level and comfort.
-A small study looked at the effects of inversion using an inversion table, which allows you to invert by strapping your feet to a device that hangs upside down.
-As the participants were inverted, their heart rate decreased, and blood pressure increased.
+Like any yoga practice, you must consider your experience level and comfort.
+A small study looked at the effects of inversion using an inversion table, which allows you to invert by strapping your feet to a device and then hanging upside down.
+As the participants were inverted, their heart rate decreased, and their blood pressure increased.
 If you have any issues with blood pressure during pregnancy, like high blood pressure (hypertension), pre-eclampsia, or eclampsia, you should talk to your doctor or midwife before attempting any inversions.

 Poses on Your Back